EtherealEngine/etherealengine-docs/docs/2_devops_deployment/2_AWS_setup.md

 click on the selector titled 'Select headers', and in the menu that opens, check 'Host', 'Origin', 'Access-Control-Request-Method', and 'Access-Control-Request-Headers', then click away.

+## Create S3 buckets for Docker build caches
+As of this writing, the builder process is configured to cache its Docker builds to and from S3 buckets.
+You must create S3 buckets for it to cache against, or else the build process will error out.

+First pick a name stem for the buckets.
+The scripts in the build process assume that all of the buckets have similar names, e.g. `my-deployment-prod-api-cache`, `my-deployment-prod-client-cache`, etc. The part of the name before `-<service>-cache` is the stem.
+The stem can be anything that's valid for an S3 bucket name, but S3 bucket names are unique across all of S3; using `etherealengine-dev` or `etherealengine-prod` will not be allowed, for example, since the Ethereal Engine team already has those buckets names in use for its own deployments.
+The bucket name stem can include `dev` or `prod`, or whatever you are naming your deployment internally, but it does not have to; `my-deployment` would be a valid name stem.
+If you make multiple deployments, you will need to pick a separate name stem for each one.

+Keep a note of the stem you have picked; it will be entered later into the values.yaml file for your deployment, as `CACHE_BUCKET_STEM`.

+Next, make the following five buckets in S3:
+* <stem>-api-cache
+* <stem>-client-cache
+* <stem>-instanceserver-cache
+* <stem>-root-cache
+* <stem>-taskserver-cache

+These buckets can be left at the default S3 settings, including being private.
+They will only be accessed internally by the builder service.

+If you are wondering why there is a `root` cache while there isn't a `root` service, the build process first creates a root Docker image containing packages and files that are common to all of the services.
+Each service then starts from the root image to install and build packages and files specific to that service.
+Not having to install those shared dependencies for each individual service speeds up the build times.

 ## Set up DNS records
 **The Nginx Load Balancer must be fully set up and running before this step can be completed**